andrewdavey/vogue/readme.md

     vogue --port 8001 /path/to/website

 --port : The port used for Vogue's HTTP server.
 Optional, defaults to 8001.

-Open http://localhost:8001/ to see instructions for loading the Vogue client into your web pages.
+--rewrite : A rule in the form of token:replace-ment-token to help rewrite urls to filesystem paths Open http://localhost:8001/ to see instructions for loading the Vogue client into your web pages.